MichaelDipilato/terminal-graph-solver/README.md

 # TERMINAL GRAPH SOLVER

-This terminal app allowes you to solve some graph problems.
+This terminal app allows you to solve some graph problems.
 It provides a simple graphical interface that helps you to figure out how to use this app.
 It can solve four problems:
 - Minimum spanning tree using Prim's algorithm;